-- Managing partner of the Houston office Alfredo Perez recognized as a leading lawyer for Bankruptcy/Restructuring by Chambers Global, Chambers USA and Legal 500.
+- Managing partner of the Houston office Alfredo Perez recognized as a leading lawyer for Bankruptcy/Restructuring by Chambers Global in 2018, Chambers USA in 2018 and Legal 500 in 2018.

-- Patent Litigation partner Garland Stephens recognized as a leading patent practitioner by Chambers USA and IAM Patent 1000.
+- Patent Litigation partner Garland Stephens recognized as a leading patent practitioner by Chambers USA in 2018 and IAM Patent 1000 in 2018.

-- Patent Litigation partner Doug McClellan recognized as a leading lawyer in patent litigation in Texas by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+- Patent Litigation partner Doug McClellan recognized as a leading lawyer in patent litigation in Texas by IAM Patent 1000 in 2018.

-- Corporate partner Rodney Moore was named an “MVP” for Energy by Law360.
+- Corporate partner Rodney Moore was named an “MVP” for Energy by Law360 in 2015.

 Pro Bono Initiatives and Community Service